skully880/Website-Portfolio---Samuel-Pattinson/README.md

 Integrate one or more features of JavaScript into the site
 > e.g. add alerts, add effect, add interactivity/dropdowns/forms

-ENsure site looks nice across browsers and mobile devices
+Ensure site looks nice across browsers and mobile devices
 > Desktop, laptop, tablet, mobile